Rome, Italy

 An Experience Like No Other

-For three months, Italy will be your classroom as you take an unforgettable plunge into the glorious past of Rome, a breath-taking walk through the monumental witnesses and imposing buildings of the Eternal City.
+For three months, Italy will be your classroom as you take an unforgettable plunge into the glorious past of Rome, a breath-taking walk through the monumental witnesses and imposing buildings of The City of Seven Hills.
 You'll see the current influences of Italian politics, religion, and customs that make Italy the complex culture that it is today.
 This semester combines classroom learning and guided tours of Rome to provide a unique and challenging cross-cultural setting.

-While living in Rome, students will experience a variety of new cultures, gain a global perspective, and understand in a new way, the joys and challenges of serving God in a cross-cultural setting.
-Students will enjoy rich interaction with teachers, faculty, and ministry site hosts in both a classroom setting and one-to-one meetings.
+While living in Rome, you will experience a variety of new cultures, gain a global perspective, and understand in a new way, the joys and challenges of serving God in a cross-cultural setting.
+You will enjoy rich interaction with teachers, faculty, and ministry leaders in both a classroom setting and one-to-one meetings.
 We believe this unique opportunity and community setting will lend itself to lifelong impact.
 Study abroad with us and you'll be immersed in culture, ministry, and learning.

 Program Highlights